evan108108/ESelector/README.md

 ## Install

+1. Place ESelector in your extensions directory

-1. Attach the ESelectorBehavior to your model or base model
+2. Attach the ESelectorBehavior to your model or base model

 ```php
 public function behaviors()